apache/datasketches-cpp/python/README.md

 ## Building and Installation

-Once cloned, the library can be installed by running `python -m pip install .` in the project root directory, which will also install the necessary dependencies, namely [pybind11](https://github.com/pybind/pybind11) and numpy.
+Once cloned, the library can be installed by running `python -m pip install .` in the project root directory, which will also install the necessary dependencies, namely numpy and [pybind11[global]](https://github.com/pybind/pybind11).

 If you prefer to call the `setup.py` build script directly, you must first install `pybind11[global]`, as well as any other dependencies listed under the build-system section in `pyproject.toml`.